-The Jacquelyn Y. Kelley Discovery Charter School Anti-Bullying Policy
+The Jacquelyn Y. Kelley Discovery Charter School Anti-Bullying Policy (revised April 2023)

-Policy Objectives:
+Policy objectives:

-This policy outlines what the Jacquelyn Y. Kelley Discovery Charter School will do to prevent all types of bullying.

-- JYK DCS defines bullying as repeated and intentional harming of another student verbally, physically, and/or emotionally. - JYK DCS is committed to developing an anti-bullying culture where the bullying of adults, children or young people is not tolerated in any form. - JYK DCS community recognizes that all forms of bullying, especially if left unaddressed, can have a devastating effect on individuals; it can create a barrier to learning and have serious consequences for mental wellbeing. - By effectively preventing and tackling bullying, our school can help to create a safe and disciplined environment, where students are able to learn and fulfill their potential.
+- This policy outlines what The Jacquelyn Y. Kelley Discovery Charter School will do to prevent all forms of bullying.
+We also advise that there is zero tolerance for acts of bullying verbal emotional or physical - JYK DCS is committed to developing an anti-bullying culture where the bullying of adults, children or young people is not tolerated in any form. - JYK DCS community recognizes that all forms of bullying, especially if left unaddressed, can have a devastating effect on individuals; it can create a barrier to learning and have serious consequences for mental wellbeing. - By effectively preventing and tackling bullying our school can help to create a safe and disciplined environment, where pupils are able to learn and fulfill their potential.